txje/Unicycler/README.md

 * `--verbosity`: How much stdout to produce.
 0 = no stdout.
 1 = default.
 2 = extra output (display the alignments for each read).
 3 = lots of extra output (display the attempted alignments for each read).
 4 = tons (I use this for debugging - you probably shouldn't use it).

 ### Build instructions
 This aligner uses a C++ shared library, so it must be compiled first.
-Just run `make` in the respository directory and it should (hopefully) build everything required.
+Just run `make` in the repository directory and it should (hopefully) build everything required.

 # assembly_checker.py